sarasgambato/ResearchTrack1_Assignment2/README.md

 ```sh
 roslaunch second_assignment launch.launch
 ```
 which will run the environment and all the nodes (including the master node) and only one shell window will be opened.
+Moreover, using this version allows the user to use a keybord input to kill all the nodes, as will be explained in the section regarding the service.

+## Controller node
+This node allows the robot to drive for an indefinite amount of time around the arena: when the robot approaches a track limit the controller makes it turn right or left.

+The controller uses the `/base_scan` topic to get information about the surrounding environment after subscribing to it in the `main` function.
+So when a message is received from the subscriber relative to this topic, the controller enters in the `robotCallback`, which:
+1. saves the `ranges` vector;
+2. calls the function `getMinimum(int start, int end, float distances[])` three times;
+3. checks whether the robot can move forward or not.